GitArika/GitArika/README.md

 # About 🤔

-Hi my name is Ariel Evangelista i am a full-stack developer.
+Hello, World!
+My name is Ariel Evangelista, I am a fullstack developer.

-I'm actualy working on Brazil, and searching for a job opportunity abroad.
+I am actualy living in Sao Paulo Brazil, and searching for a job opportunity abroad.

 I love extreme programming and agil culture, everyday contributing for a better work experience on the company I am with in.